Eric B. & Rakim: Follow the Leader and Let the Rhythm Hit 'Em

 Follow the Leader, the duo's follow-up to Paid In Full; saw their production move away from the blunt minimalism of their debut.
 The title track and "Lyrics of Fury" were two of Rakim's most acclaimed lyrical performances.
 In 2003, comedian Chris Rock referred to Rakim's rhymes on the "...Fury" as 'lyrically, the best rapping anyone's ever done...'
 Rock also listed Follow the Leader as 12th on his Vibe magazine's list of the Top 25 Hip Hop Albums of All-Time.
-At the time, the record went largely unnoticed by the mainstream music industry.
+The album was another massive success for the duo and included the classic single & video “Microphone Fiend”.
+The video became a staple on the No. 1 rated show on Mtv, Yo Mtv Raps.

 In 1989, the pair teamed up with Jody Watley on her single "Friends" from the album Larger Than Life.
 The song would reach the Top Ten on the Billboard Hot 100 chart and was one of the first notable collaborations between hip hop and dance pop.
 Eric B. & Rakim rarely collaborated with other rappers.
 This was evident in early 1990, when KRS-One's Stop the Violence Movement put together the charity single "Self-Destruction".
 The song featured numerous notable rappers, but Rakim was noticeably absent from the proceedings.
 He told HalftimeOnline.net years later, "I don't think they hollered at me or they hollered at Eric B. and he didn't say anything to me.
 I was a little bitter with that shit because I felt I had something to do with bringing consciousness in hip hop to the table.
 I came out and did what I did in '86 and then you know people started running with it.
 Then when it comes time to do something they didn't holler at me so I was a little bitter.
 At the same time a lot of reasons I didn't do records with people is because I never wanted their light to reflect on me.
 I don't have a problem with it but everybody who knows at that time knows they were trying to say I was responsible for gangsta rap, too.
 They thought I was that dude in the hood so maybe they didn't holler at me for a reason.
 I love Kris, though — he definitely contributed a lot to hip hop.
 I've been on tour with him and I know him as a person.
 He's a good dude.
 I like Kris, but they definitely didn't holler at me for that man because I would have definitely did it."